hawthorneguild/Guides/_playersguide/your-mal.md

 ### Initial Equipment purchases

 Your character comes with initial gold and equipment based on the rules of the PHB.
-Everything under the Equipment Tab of the <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> you can make purchases whenever you want.
+You can purchase everything under the Equipment Tab of the <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> (some conditions may apply - please read the item details).
 In order to do so, you will need to make an entry in both your MAL and declare the transaction in <a href="https://discord.com/channels/308324031478890497/617830376257093640">#downtime-logs</a>.

 Equipment Purchase Log: